protegeproject/swrltab/README.md

 SWRLTab
 =======

-The SWRLTab is a [SWRLAPI](https://github.com/protegeproject/swrlapi/wiki)-based environment that provides a set of standalone graphical interfaces for managing SWRL rules.
+The SWRLTab is a [SWRLAPI](https://github.com/protegeproject/swrlapi/wiki)-based environment that provides a set of standalone graphical interfaces for managing SWRL rules and SQWRL queries.

 Documentation can be found at the [SWRLTab Wiki](https://github.com/protegeproject/swrltab/wiki).

 A [Protégé Desktop Ontology Editor](http://protege.stanford.edu)-based [SWRLTab Plugin](https://github.com/protegeproject/swrltab-plugin/wiki) is also available.

-#### Building Prerequisites
+### Building Prerequisites

-To build and run this project, you must have the following items installed:
+To build and run this project you must have the following items installed:

 + A tool for checking out a [Git](http://git-scm.com/) repository.
 + Apache's [Maven](http://maven.apache.org/index.html).